OUR STORY

 Hurunui Garden Festival Scholarship

-Each year we give at least one student who resides in the Hurunui district, a scholarship up to the value of $2000.
+In any given year that we make a reasonable profit, we will give one student who resides in the Hurunui district, a scholarship up to the value of $2000.

 This is to go towards study in horticulture, agriculture, landscape design or similar at their choice of University or Institute of Technology.